Janie Hampton: Biography

-In 1991, the British Overseas Development Administration (now the Department for International Development) commissioned Hampton to help develop its policy on international women's health.
-She then planned health projects in Africa, South America and Asia.
+In 1991, the British Overseas Development Administration (now the Foreign Commonwealth Development Office) commissioned Hampton to develop its policy on international women's health.
+She then planned reproductive health projects in Africa, South America and Asia for governments and non-government organisations.

 In 1992, Hampton was elected onto the founding committee of Writers in Oxford and became its chair in 2003.
 As part of the 2001 Year of the Artist she was the first Arts Council-sponsored writer-in-residence in a pub.
 She is an Associate Member of Lucy Cavendish College, Cambridge.